How anonymous are cryptocurrencies like Bitcoin?

 Conclusion

-Bitcoin’s transparency is a feature of how the blockchain works — and it’s exactly why “it’s anonymous” is the wrong headline.
+Bitcoin's transparency is part of how the blockchain works, which is exactly why "Bitcoin is anonymous" is the wrong headline.